Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 So the argument is that if somebody's trying to send a store and send a zillion emails through the blockchain, I'm just making up a sort of scenario here, then the fees will rise, making that economically inefficient.

-So will miners charge more for processing a video than they would for processing a financial transaction.
+So will miners charge more for processing a video than they would for processing a financial transaction?

 Well, I would assume so, because it requires more bandwidth and more processing power to process a video than it would be to process a financial transaction.

-Uh and I don't know, um, sorry, James, if you didn't get to this or not, uh I'm not sure the degree to which this bypasses all of that other stuff.
+I'm not sure the degree to which this bypasses all of that other stuff.

 Is it no longer possible to use those other tweaks?

-Because if the price gets too high for high-fee data transactions, if the price gets too high, like you can't send a four gig video over email because the email servers won't process it, won't do it, right?
+Because if the price gets too high for high-fee data transactions, if the price gets too high, like you can't send a 4 gig video over email because the email servers won't process it, won't do it, right?

-And won't store it.
+and won't store it.

 Or at least they won't pass it through.

-If people then try and process a whole bunch of stuff and then the fees rise, won't they just go back to using the prior hacks?
+So if people use a bunch of blobs, blobs being just a whole bunch of data because the op return has widened, if people then try and process a whole bunch of stuff and then the fees rise, won't they just go back to using the prior hacks?

 And then you have kind of the worst of both worlds because the prior hacks are still being used.